James Castleman

 James Michael Castleman is an American former football defensive end.
 He played college football at Oklahoma State.
-He also played for the for the FXFL Blacktips of the Fall Experimental Football League (FXFL).
+He also played for the FXFL Blacktips of the Fall Experimental Football League (FXFL).

 College career

 Despite playing as a defensive tackle, he became known for his 48-yard reception in the 2015 Cactus Bowl.

 Professional career

 Castleman was given tryouts with the National Football League Green Bay Packers and Kansas City Chiefs in 2015 and was signed by neither team.